azuritecoin/OnnxDiffusersUI/README.md

 Currently the diffusers library supports PNDM, DDIM, and LMS Discrete schedulers.
 By default the scripts I've provided only uses PNDM.
 To get the other schedulers working you'll need to modify `pipeline_stable_diffusion_onnx.py` in the diffusers library.
 See this site: <https://www.travelneil.com/stable-diffusion-updates.html>

-**WIP Update:** I added img2img, but the default PNDM scheduler is not well suited for img2img.
-There has been an update to support other schedulers [in this update](https://github.com/huggingface/diffusers/pull/932) but it's not in v0.6.0.
+**WIP Update:** There has been an [update](https://github.com/huggingface/diffusers/pull/932) to fix the bugs while running other schedulers but it's not in v0.6.0.